Spokane County (WA) near Fairchild Air Force Base

 CDC/ATSDR began an exposure assessment in Airway Heights in fall 2019.
 Recruitment of participants took approximately 6 weeks.
 After that, CDC/ATSDR was in Airway Heights from November 4 through November 14, 2019 to test participants.

-Currently, CDC/ATSDR are analyzing the environmental and biological samples from Airway Heights.
-Individual results will be mailed to participants as soon as is possible.
+CDC/ATSDR completed the analysis of environmental and biological samples.
+Individual test results were mailed to participants on May 29, 2020.
+If you participated in the exposure assessment and have not received your individual test results, please contact ATSDR at PFAS@cdc.gov.
 CDC/ATSDR will write a final report summarizing the findings and recommendations for the community and present the results at a public meeting.

 CDC/ATSDR held an information session to answer questions from the community, listen to concerns, and promote transparency and understanding.